 Faith Community Census Weekend of Action

-Over the weekend of March 27-29, 2020, we are encouraging faith-based organizations to promote the 2020 Census at their places of worship.
+Over the weekend of March 27-29, 2020, we encouraged faith-based organizations to promote the 2020 Census at their places of worship.

 The Faith Community Census Weekend is a coordinated focal point for faith leaders to focus their outreach and support of the census.